mohitpai/journey-optimizer.en/help/using/sms/sms-opt-out.md

 ## Short Codes {#short-codes}

-By default, Adobe Journey Optimizer does not handle opt-out, opt-in or help keywords for short code numbers.
-You must ensure that your short code is compliant to all industry rules and regulations for opt-out handling.
+By default, opt-in or help keywords for short code numbers are not handled by Adobe Journey Optimizer.
+To ensure compliance with industry regulations and rules for opt-out handling, it's essential to verify that your short code adheres to all guidelines.

+However, Journey Optimizer does support global opt-outs based on incoming keywords with different sender-IDs.

 ## Alphanumeric Sender ID {#alphanumeric}